leahneukirchen/lywsd03mmc-exporter/README.md

 ### Polling mode

-This is yet to be implemented.
+This requires an active connection to the device.
-It requires an active connection to the device.
+Pass the MAC addresses of the devices as arguments to lywsd03mmc-exporter.

 ## Copying